History of Financial Plan, Inc.

 By James B. Twining, CFP®

 One June morning in 1980, I walked into the Encinitas, California branch of Southwest Bank, hair cut short and wearing a suit and tie.
-Anyone who saw the quick transformation that morning from a long-haired surfer in swim trunks to a banker in a three piece suit would have laughed at me; and had you told me that the job interview would mark the beginning of a career in financial services that would span thirty years (and still going) I would have laughed at you!
+Anyone who saw the quick transformation that morning from a long-haired surfer in swim trunks to a banker in a three piece suit would have laughed at me; and had you told me that the job interview would mark the beginning of a career in financial services that would span one third of a century (and still going) I would have laughed at you!
 But that is exactly what happened.

 In December of 1982 after two years shuffling dollar bills at the bank, I moved my family to the Northwest to get away from the urban sprawl that was southern California.
 We found a wooded, six acre property near Bellingham, Washington on the Lake Louise Road with a barn, meadow, creek, and a pond.
 It was wonderful.
 I began to look for a new banking job, and landed a position with Mt.
 Baker Bank in their Mount Vernon branch.